SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_2.md

 > - If you copy an entire row or an entire table, the values will be enclosed in double quotes.
 > - If a value contains double quotes, they will be escaped upon copying.

-#### Dashboards app: Service Definition component now supports both types of process automation service definitions \[ID_33615\]
+#### Dashboards app: Service Definition component now supports both types of Process Automation service definitions [ID_33615]

 <!-- MR 10.3.0 - FR 10.2.8 -->

-The Service Definition component now supports both types of process automation service definitions:
+The Service Definition component now supports both types of Process Automation service definitions:

 - Skyline Process Automation
 - Custom Process Automation

-#### Dashboards app / Low-Code Apps - Service Definition component: Text displayed on process automation service definition node will now be the value of that node's Label property [ID_33754]
+#### Dashboards app / Low-Code Apps - Service Definition component: Text displayed on Process Automation service definition node will now be the value of that node's Label property [ID_33754]

 <!-- MR 10.3.0 - FR 10.2.9 -->